 Price history – key changes to methodology for contract prices

-ICIS price history has been modified such that contract price assessments now relate to the period to which they apply irrespective of their settlement date.
-This change has been applied retrospectively to all quotes, including discontinued quotes.
+In ICIS price history price assessments now relate to the period to which they apply irrespective of their settlement date.
+This applies retrospectively to all quotes, including discontinued quotes.

 As a result:

-For a monthly contract (or quarterly) quote selected as frequency ‘C’ and downloaded as csv or displayed as a table in the original quoted currency the report date is given as the first of the month (or quarter).
-For a contract selected as frequency ‘C’ and displayed as a graph, a ‘stepped’ chart of the value (or average of the low and high where applicable) is displayed with the steps occurring on the first of the month (or quarter).
+For a monthly contract (or quarterly) quote selected and downloaded as csv or displayed as a table in the original quoted currency the report date is given as the first of the month (or quarter).
+For a contract selected and displayed as a graph, a ‘stepped’ chart of the value (or average of the low and high where applicable) is displayed with the steps occurring on the first of the month (or quarter).

 Where a contract for the current period has not yet settled, no contract value shows in a weekly price history series – price history terminates at the end of the period to which the last settled contract price applies.